SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

-A Customer arriving at a fixed time
+A customer arriving at a fixed time
 -----------------------------------

 In this tutorial we model a simple bank with customers arriving at